 What is acrobatic gymnastics?

 Acrobatic gymnastics is a competitive sport in which acrobatics, dance, and tumbling are performed in combination with elements of gymnastics, performed by usually by pairs or trios of gymnasts.
-It requires strength, flexibility, balance, and coordination.
+It requires high levels of balance compared to other gymnastics disciplines.

 Acrobatic routines involve different types of balances as a group or pair.
 Gymnasts are referred to as bases or tops and use each other to perform a balance with skill and precision.